Are you tired of constantly living Paycheck-to-Paycheck and always worrying about upcoming bills?

 3.2.
 Health and insurance needs

-After survival expenses, the next focus should be protecting your health and reducing your risk of sudden financial setbacks.
+After survival expenses, the next focus should be on protecting your health and reducing your risk of sudden financial setbacks.

 - Health insurance premiums